Data Ingestion

 In an effort to modernize data storage and analytics processes, data ingestion shifted to ELT solutions.
 With ELT, data transformation is done after being loaded into a data warehouse or data lake.

 In ELT, the biggest change is the move towards commodity servers with commodity power and memory.
 The price of commodity servers has dropped by over 50% since 2015, providing a huge boost to cloud data warehouses.
-This means that you can now run many smaller data warehouses on a single server at a fraction of the cost of traditional data warehouses.
+This means you can now run many smaller data warehouses on a single server at a fraction of the cost of traditional data warehouses.
 They are also becoming more powerful and efficient, which means they can be used to handle large amounts of data.

 The most recent innovation in ELT technology is the use of GPUs for both GPU acceleration and deep learning processing, as well as for parallel computing on large datasets.
 Both techniques are taking off in cloud data warehouses, but only recently have they been combined into a single algorithm to reduce cost and increase performance.

-So what does this all mean?
-It means that cloud data warehouses are now able to compete with traditional systems from both sides of the trade-off between cost, performance and scalability: high-performance traditional systems for workloads that require large volumes of data (e.g., searching databases), low-cost but highly scalable systems for workloads that require small volumes (e.g., statistical and machine learning algorithms) and high-performance systems where the workload is not that demanding (e.g., deep learning).
+It means that cloud data warehouses are now able to compete with traditional systems from both sides of the trade-off between cost, performance, and scalability: high-performance traditional systems for workloads that require large volumes of data (e.g., searching databases), low-cost but highly scalable systems for workloads that require small volumes (e.g., statistical and machine learning algorithms) and high-performance systems where the workload is not that demanding (e.g., deep learning).

 The ELT paradigm makes a lot of sense, especially when dealing with large volumes of data.
-Cloud environments offer significant computing power at a lower cost enabling data analysts to transform data as needed within the data warehouse.
+Cloud environments offer significant computing power at a lower cost, enabling data analysts to transform data as needed within the data warehouse.

-• Fivetran and Airbyte for EL
+- Fivetran and Airbyte for EL

-• DBT for T
+- dbt for T

-• BigQuery, Redshift, and Snowflake for the data warehouse.
+- BigQuery, Redshift, and Snowflake for the data warehouse

 The stage is set for a paradigm shift in operational efficiency and the explosion of new cloud-native companies.

-Matt Turck, VC at FirstMark, dubbed this explosive growth of Machine Learning, AI and Data solutions as the MAD landscape (see image below).
+Matt Turck, VC at FirstMark, dubbed this explosive growth of Machine Learning, AI, and Data solutions as the MAD landscape (see image below).

-2020 - Current: More M&A and the big shift in first mile data ingestion
+2020 - Current: More M&A and the Big Shift in First Mile Data Ingestion

-2. Matillion raises $150M series E funding at $1.5B valuation in September 2021
+- Matillion raised $150M series E funding at $1.5B valuation in September 2021

-5. Alteryx acquires Trifacta in February 2022
+- Alteryx acquired Trifacta in February 2022

-6. Airbyte acquires Groupoo in April 2022
+- Airbyte acquired Groupoo in April 2022

 There is a problem in supply chain management known as the first-mile/last-mile problem.
 The first mile is the distance it takes for raw materials to travel from their extraction location to the processing location in your supply chain.
 The last mile problem, on the other hand, describes the challenge of getting the finished product from the shipping depot to the customer.
 Your data supply chain is also plagued by these issues.